Newsletters | Congresswoman Jennifer McClellan

 Newsletters

 Congress is officially back in session — with 20 days to avoid a government shutdown by passing a funding bill.
 House and Senate Democrats stand ready to pass a bipartisan funding bill that improves the health, safety and economic well-being of every American.
+However, President Trump and the Republican House and Senate majority do not seem interested in doing that.

 September 3, 2025